thi-ng/tinyalloc/README.md

 ## Features

-- written in C11, no dependencies or syscalls
+- written in standalone C11, no dependencies, C runtime or syscalls used
 - configurable address region (and max. block count) for heap space
 - configurable pointer alignment in heap space
 - optional compaction of consecutive free blocks